 Alternative fuels represent a real and immediate solution to cleaning up Britain’s air quality problem while maintaining business productivity and profitability.
 Yet there is confusion amongst businesses around the benefits of alternative fuels and their role in reducing emissions.

 The Certas Energy Clean Air Conference will highlight the availability of alternative fuels, deliver practical advice on how businesses can reduce harmful emissions.
 Results of independent research into the current alternative fuels landscape will be revealed with the launch of Certas Energy’s The Alternative Guide to Navigating the New Energy Mix.

-Certas Energy is the exclusive provider in the UK, of a cleaner burning alternative to diesel – Shell GTL Fuel.
-Part of the paraffinic family of fuels, Shell GTL Fuel lowers emissions of Nitrogen Oxide (NOx) and Particulate Matter (PM) and can be used as a direct replacement for conventional diesel without the need for engine modifications.
-The conference will include highlights about how replacing standard diesel or gas oil with Shell GTL helps lower businesses emissions.
+Certas Energy is the exclusive provider in the UK, of a cleaner burning alternative to diesel – GTL Fuel.
+Part of the paraffinic family of fuels, GTL Fuel lowers emissions of Nitrogen Oxide (NOx) and Particulate Matter (PM) and can be used as a direct replacement for conventional diesel without the need for engine modifications.
+The conference will include highlights about how replacing standard diesel or gas oil with GTL helps lower businesses emissions.

 Key speakers confirmed so far include: